Pushpenderrathore/Pushpenderrathore/README.md

 # 💫 About Me:
-<i><i>Welcome! <br>I'm Pushpender Singh Rathore, a red teamer, Hacker, and offensive security leader. <br>My GitHub usually contains useful projects for offensive security practitioners.</i></i>

-# 💫 About Me:

 <i>
-Welcome! <br>
+Greetings and Welcome to my profile. <br><br>
-I'm <b>Pushpender Singh Rathore</b> — a passionate Red Teamer, ethical hacker, and offensive security enthusiast. <br><br>
+I'm <b>Pushpender Singh Rathore</b> — an aspiring CyberSecurity Professional with a deep focus on <b>ethical hacking</b> and <b>offensive security research</b>.<br><br>

-🎓 I'm currently pursuing my B.Tech in Computer Science & Engineering. <br> 💻 I specialize in cybersecurity, reverse engineering, and exploit development. <br> 🛠️ My expertise includes C, C++, Python, Assembly, and low-level system manipulation. <br> ⚔️ I actively participate in platforms like <b>HackTheBox</b>, <b>TryHackMe</b>, and <b>WeChall</b> to sharpen my offensive skills. <br>
+🎓 I'm currently pursuing my B.Tech in Computer Science & Engineering, I have a strong foundation in computer systems, low-level programming, and exploit development.<br>
+💻 I specialize in cybersecurity, reverse engineering, adversary simulation, vulnerability assessment and exploit development. <br>
+🛠️ My expertise includes C, C++, Python, Assembly, and low-level system manipulation, also familiar with tools and frameworks like <b>Burpe Suite, Metasploit, Nmap, WireShark, Gdb, BinaryNinja and Ghidra</b>.<br>
+⚔️ I actively engaged and participate on platforms like <b>HackTheBox</b>, <b>TryHackMe</b>, <b>Overthewire</b> and <b>WeChall</b>, where I continuously refine my practical and also sharpen my offensive skills.<br>
-📁 I build and maintain tools for red teaming, penetration testing, and malware analysis. <br><br>
+📁 I build and maintain tools for red teaming, penetration testing, malware analysis and custom offensive tools.<br><br>

-🔒 I believe in ethical hacking, continuous learning, and pushing boundaries to secure the digital world.
+🔒 I aim to contribute meaningfully to the security community by building secure systems, responsibly disclosing vulnerabilities, and staying at the forefront of cyber defense innovation.
 </i>

 <!--   my-icons -->